tpatterson1996/lcc-metadata-manual/contacts.md

 It is recommended that you leave contacts in mdEditor in-between work sessions.
 This allows you to readily add contacts to projects and products.

-It is also recommended that when you export records, you also export your entire contact list when you export records.
+It is also recommended that when you export records, you also export your entire contact list.
 If you do not export your contact list, and you later import a record that contains a contact not in your library, you may receive an error and have to re-enter the contact to that record.

 **Once your contacts have been added to mdEditor, there are five places in a metadata record where contacts can/must be added. **